-In 2006 Oakland County Parks initiated a Prescribed Burn Program for Natural Area Restoration
+In 2006 Oakland County Parks initiated a Prescribed Burn Program for Natural Area Restoration.

-To date, prescribed burns have taken place at Addison, Highland, Independence, Rose, Groveland, Orion, and Lyon Oaks where fire is being used to restore natural areas and improve habitat quality within the parks.
+Prescribed burns have taken place at Addison, Highland, Independence, Rose, Groveland, Orion, and Lyon Oaks where fire is being used to restore natural areas and improve habitat quality within the parks.
 The timing of burns is carefully planned to minimize risk to park wildlife.
 The burns reduce shrubby invasives, release nutrients into the system, and facilitate microhabitat that favors native forbs, grasses, sedges, and wildflowers.

 Burns take place under the supervision of Oakland County Parks staff and licensed professionals, in cooperation with local fire departments.
-Future prescribed burns are planned throughout the park system.